 Rosana Castrillo Diaz Untitled, 2007 courtesy of AnthonyMeierFineArts.com

 Rosana Castrillo Diaz’s white paintings, differ from the aforementioned in that they are not a study of materials, nor an expression of what is in the mind – rather they are aesthetically precise and luminescent white paintings.
 The goal of her process in creating art is to work towards invisibility.
 The allure of her work, whether it is created from tape, paper, or paint is to almost disappear.
 Catrillo Diaz’s art is a presence shadowed by its own absence.

-If you are or were one who would look at a Robert Ryman or Agnes Martin, or had seen Tom Friedman’s white paper and thought this is nothing; I say, quite the contrary, there is so much there.
-The viewer becomes an active part of the art with mind, imagination, and sensibility.
+In the vastness of white, the viewer becomes an active part of the art with mind, imagination, and sensibility.
 And, actually, perhaps, this space or quiet of ‘nothing’ is the something we all need more of.
-Again illustrating with Agnes Martin’s words, I will illuminate my point by quoting her, “ If you live by inspiration then you do what comes to you…The future’s a blank page…I pretend I was looking at the blank page.
+Agnes Martin’s words, illuminate the beauty and neccesity of space and emptiness where all can be seen clearly and vividly, “ If you live by inspiration then you do what comes to you…The future’s a blank page…I pretend I was looking at the blank page.
 I used to look in my mind for the unwritten page, if my mind was empty enough I could see it…I have a clear empty mind.
-Then I can see when something comes into it. “ The stillness, whiteness, and silence in the images offer pause, slowness, and an increasing significance in the image-ridden over stimulating visual society of today.
+Then I can see when something comes into it. “ The stillness, whiteness, and silence in the images offer pause, slowness, and an increasing significance in the image-ridden, over stimulating, visual society of today.

 I would like to acknowledge, Erasing.tumblr.com, a blog that exhibits many white art works.